ShayJordan/shay.github.io/_pages/2025-01-04-twenty-years-of-kuk-sool-part-2.md

 	<figcaption>Master Alison opening our Lowestoft & Halesworth interclub mini tournament in April 2018.</figcaption>
 </figure>

-Following from this, I found it hard to train as I felt so affected by what had happened.
+Following from this, I found it hard to train as I felt so affected by our loss, and my involvement in a serious car accident also impacted my ability to train for a while and still impacts me to this day.
 My attendance began to fall noticeably and my training became less regular for a while.
-I was able to bounce back and am still working on keeping my attendance as regular as it should be (twice a week), but I do still struggle with training from time-to-time with Master Alison no longer being around.
+I was able to bounce back and am still working on keeping my attendance as regular as it should be (twice a week), but I do still struggle with training from time-to-time due to these things.

 <figure>
 	<a href="/images/KSW-Alex.JPG"><img src="/images/KSW-Alex.JPG"></a>
 	<figcaption>Myself and Master Alex Suh at the Championships dedicated to Master Alison.</figcaption>
 </figure>

-This year, in 2023, I received and submitted my application for Sa Bum Nim (Fourth Degree Black Belt), and am currently six months into the two-year testing period toward that rank.
+In 2023, I received and submitted my application for Sa Bum Nim (Fourth Degree Black Belt), and am currently (hopefully) just six months away from promoting to that rank, as I approach the end of the minimum period of two years.
+Between then and now, I have kept up training and attendance to WKSA events such as workshops, seminars, and tournaments -- and although I only attended tournaments to judge and did not compete for a long while, I did enter the WKSA UK Championships in November 2024 for the first time.
+Owing to my long period out of competing in tournaments and a lack of training on the lead-up to the event, I wasn't expecting to come away with any medals but I was pleasantly surprised to achieve a fourth-place copper medal in self-defense techniques!

+{% include gallery id="gallery5" caption="Photos from WKSA Tournaments in 2024." %}

 My journey so far through Kuk Sool has been full of ups and downs.
 In this post, I have mainly recognised the highlights, but there have been times where I have even thought about stopping.
 I remember distinctly talking to my mum when I was a blue belt, and telling her that I wanted to stop.
 Fortunately, this was just after the new year and she had just paid my membership renewal and there was no way that her £10 was going to waste -- so I was made to continue training, and I'm so grateful for that.